tonygonzalez14/Spotify-To-Apple-Music-Converter/README.md

 Apple Music Script: The Apple Music Playlist Automation Script utilizes the Selenium framework for web browser automation to seamlessly add songs from the track_data JSON file to a new playlist on Apple Music.

-Script Runner: Runs the Spotify API Flask app, waits for the JSON file containing the track data, executes the Apple Music script to add the tracks to a new playlist, terminates the Flask app subprocess, and deletes the JSON file.
+Main Script Driver: Runs the Spotify API Flask app, waits for the JSON file containing the track data, executes the Apple Music script to add the tracks to a new playlist, terminates the Flask app subprocess, and deletes the JSON file.

 How the program works: